8 May, 2016 10:15

 Every year Victoria’s population grows by the size of a packed MCG.
 One hundred thousand new people are added to the state every 12 months.

-92 per cent of those new ‘migrants’ [bored people from Queensland] are headed towards Melbourne – a cultural-charged city of coffee, laneways and blonde brick three bedroom houses with corrugated iron roofs that sit next to 200 clone copies in an outskirt suburb not serviced by public transport.
+92 per cent of those new ‘migrants’ [bored people from Queensland] are headed towards Melbourne – a culturally-charged city of coffee, laneways and blonde brick three bedroom houses with corrugated iron roofs that sit next to 200 clone copies in an outskirt suburb not serviced by public transport.

 “It’s really hard to get around, hey” says the Veterinarian assistant from Mickleham.